matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

   `m.space.child` event has `suggested: true`.
 Must be a  boolean, defaults to `false`.
 * **`max_rooms_per_space`**: Optional: a client-defined limit to the maximum number of children to return per space.
 Doesn't apply to the root space (ie, the `room_id` in the request).

-  Server implementations may also have an internal limit (recommended as 50) (which *does* apply to the root room); attempts to exceed this limit are ignored.
 Must be a non-negative integer.

+  Server implementations should impose a maximum value to avoid resource exhaustion.

 Response fields: